Frequently Asked Questions about Relocating to Alaska

 Yes.
-Alaska law requires motor vehicles to display two license plates—one on the front and the other on the rear.
+Alaska law requires motor vehicles to display two license plates—one on the front and the other on the rear of your vehicle.

 Do I need to have a 4-wheel drive vehicle in Alaska?

 Considering the weather, yes, a 4-wheel drive vehicle is recommended.
-If you don’t have a 4-wheel drive, make sure your vehicle is equipped to travel in these conditions (snow tires, chains, etc.)
+If you don’t have a 4-wheel drive, make sure your vehicle is equipped to travel in wintery conditions (snow tires, chains, etc.).

 What are the Motor Vehicle Registration Fees and Taxes in Alaska?

-For updated information on motor vehicle registration fees and taxes, please visit the Alaska Division of Motor Vehicles.
+For the most updated information on motor vehicle registration fees and taxes, please visit the Alaska Division of Motor Vehicles.

 Do you have additional questions about moving to Alaska?